I quit a well-paying job over 20 years ago thinking that it would be easy to make a living in my own business.

-The difference in starting a business today, compared to twenty years ago, is that there are a lot more ways to promote your business and sell your products and to do so costs a whole lot less.
+The difference in starting a business today, compared to twenty years ago, is that it is so much easier to promote your business and sell your products.

-It all starts with understanding how a business works and planning from there.
+It all starts with understanding what you want to do and how business works.

 Starting a business when you are older might be daunting, but well worth exploring.

-If you’ve retired early, have been retrenched, or have had enough working for someone else, that’s where it starts.
+If you’ve retired early, have been retrenched, or have had enough working for someone else it’s time to think about it.

 Starting a business today needs an understand the basics of a business.
-After all, if you have worked in a job prior to retirement, unless in marketing or sales, may not have the overall context of how all the parts in a business fit together, such as:
+After all, if you have worked in a job prior to retirement, unless in marketing or sales, may not of seen how it all fits together:

 Making decisions about the products to sell and how best to do this